-Another way to help protect your home air conditioning from needing repairs is by properly landscaping around your A/C unit outside.
-Your air conditioner needs air to breath and to move into your home.
-Although you may want to hide it for esthetic reasons with fencing or shrubbery, you don’t want to crowd the unit.
+Another way to help limit the need for air conditioning repair is by properly landscaping your A/C unit outside.
+Your air conditioner needs air to breathe and to move into your home.
+Although you may want to hide it for aesthetic reasons with fencing or shrubbery, you don’t want to crowd the unit.
 Be sure that anything you plant or build to hide your unit still gives it enough space and air to keep cool and perform properly.

 Lex Air Can Help With HVAC Repair

 An ounce of prevention is worth a pound of cure.
 In regard to your home air conditioning and heat, changing your return air filter inside your home and keeping your outside condenser clean can help the performance and lifespan of your HVAC unit.
-If you do need air conditioning repair, you can call us 24 hours a day for quick responses to any emergencies you may have
+If you do need air conditioning or heater repair in Carrollton or the surrounding areas in the Dallas-Fort Worth metroplex, you can call us 24 hours a day for quick responses to any emergencies you may have.